khusw/algorithmBasic/README.md

 Anyone can contribute this repository if you follow below guidlines.

 1. File name<br>
-   : You should create a name for the file as below.
+   : You should create a name for the file as below.<br>
    "site name" + "problem number" + "\_" + "your nickname".cpp

    - Examples<br>